abstractqqq/dsds/readme.md

 # Why DSDS?

 I choose DarkSide because data pipelines are like real life pipelines, buried under the ground.
 It is the most foundational work that is also the most under-appreciated component of any data science project.
 Feature selection is often considered a dark art, too.
 So the name DarkSide/dsds really makes sense to me.

+# Why is this package dependent on Sklearn?

+You are right in the sense that this package does its best to separate itself from sklearn because of its focus and design.
+You do not need sklearn for pipelines, transformations, metrics, or the prescreen modules.
+However, for the fs (feature selection) module, right now there is no other high quality, tried and true package for random forest and logistic regression.
+The feature importance from these two models are used in some feature selection algorithms.
+Feel free to let me know if there are alternatives.